sam-ruff/composer-rust/README.md

 - jq for installation script

 ## Getting Started
-To install Composer, run the following command for Linux:
+The recommended way to install Composer is to run the following command for Linux:
 ```bash
 curl -fsSL https://raw.githubusercontent.com/sam-ruff/composer-rust/master/scripts/install-musl.sh | bash
 ```
-For other platforms, clone the repository and build the binary.
+For other platforms, clone the repository and build the binary or download the binaries below.
 ## Binaries
 The latest releases for OSX, Linux and Windows can be found here.
 ```